Island Press: Programs

 Around the mid-1990s, thanks in part to foundation grants made to the organization, as well as emerging interest in the environmental field, Island Press was able to expand its impact by incorporating several programmatic elements to complement topic areas explored in its print publications.
 Supported by this influx of both funding and public attention to the field, Island Press began organizing a series of technical assistance and training courses designed to help organizations and professionals strengthen their communication and achieve their goals.
-Currently, Island Press has a number of ongoing programs geared towards specific fields and titles, the most recent include:
+Currently, Island Press has several ongoing programs geared towards specific fields and titles, the most recent include:

 CAKE: Climate Adaptation Knowledge Exchange

 Island Press, with their partner EcoAdapt, launched the Climate Adaptation Knowledge Exchange (CAKE) website on July 4, 2010.
 CAKE is an online community for adaptation practitioners containing a database of case studies, adaptation literature, and professionals working on climate adaptation.
 It is geared toward people actively working to manage the natural environment in the face of climate change, as well as people wanting to learn more about adaptation in general.
 CAKE's growing community of practitioners includes conservation biologists, fish and wildlife managers, restoration ecologists, resource and land managers, planners, professors and researchers, policy analysts, and environmental advocates.
 By providing a forum to share information across sectors and disciplines, its ultimate goal is to encourage the development of policies, science, and management approaches that will reduce the vulnerability of both natural systems and human communities to climate change.
 CAKE's user-generated content includes a calendar of events as well as an opportunities board with listings from around the world.
 In addition, CAKE's resources are georeferenced and connect case studies, virtual library documents, and expert adaptation-planning advice with tools and an international directory of professionals and organizations practicing climate change adaptation.